-Requirements for admission to the Bachelor of Arts in Business Administration and Tribal Nation Building are as follows:
+Requirements for admission to the Bachelor of Arts in Business Administration and Tribal Nation Building and Bachelor of Science in Indigenous Environmental Health are as follows:

-- 1. Successful completion or in the last semester of Associate degree in Business (with emphasis in Business Administration) or Associate degree in Native American Studies (with emphasis in Contemporary Tribal Leadership). - Transfer students must meet all program pre-requisites before being accepted into the B.A.
-Business Administration and Tribal Nation Building degree program. - 3.
-Students must have a CGPA of 2.0 upon entry into the BA program.
+- 1. Successful completion or in the last semester of Associate of Arts or Science. - 2.
+Students must have a CGPA of 2.0 upon entry into the Bachelors program.